 Vietnam is very strict with the rules to prevent the uncontrollable outbreak of the virus, so much so, if you happen to break one of the rules, it can result in a fine or even legal punishment.
 Here are the major regulations to keep in mind:

-Along with that, all foreigners in Vietnam are expected to have practiced self-quarantine for some time.
-They must also have certified documentation that they have been treated for COVID-19 and/or are virus-free.
-If they wish to eventually leave Vietnam, these documentations will be important to present to immigration officials to travel outside of the country.
+If foreign nationals wish to eventually leave Vietnam, documentation such as certified documentation that they have been treated for COVID-19 and/or are virus-free will be important to present to immigration officials to travel outside of the country.

 Vietnam Immigration Department building